The Tonyn Brothers – Swanbourne Links to Africa and Florida

 Charles W. Tonyn and his family links to Africa and Florida (revised February 2022)

 Charles William Tonyn (1732-1805)

 Reverend Charles William Tonyn, Vicar of St. Swithun’s Church, Swanbourne, seems to have been unusual in the Tonyn family in that he went into the church rather than following his father into a military career.

-Originating from Northumberland, his father Charles William Tonyn snr. (who died in 1775), had been a Colonel in the 6th Inniskillen Dragoons.
+Originating from Berwick in Northumberland, his father Charles William Tonyn snr. (who died in 1775), had been a Colonel in the 6th Inniskillen Dragoons.
 The children of Charles snr. have significant roles in British history, and most at some point in their lives lived in Buckinghamshire.
 Amongst the Tonyn brothers, there are a number of famous military and politican connections.

 Charles jnr. graduated from the University of Oxford and was ordained as a Priest on 10th November, 1754.
 He was appointed Chaplain at the British Factory at Algiers, and returned to Britain in 1756.
 Charles kept a record of events in his Algerian diary.